UK-Pendyala/nasa-dashbaord/README.md

 ## Features

 - **Date Range Picker** – users can select a start and end date to fetch NEOs for a specific time window.
-- **Sorting** – results can be sorted by size, closest approach to Earth, or velocity.
+- **Sorting** – Results can be sorted by size, closest approach to Earth, or relative velocity in ascending or descending order.
 - **Hazard Flagging** – potentially hazardous objects are visually flagged for quick identification.
 - **Responsive Design** – optimized for both desktop and mobile with Material UI.
-- **Error Handling** – clean error banners shown for API or network failures.
+- **Error Handling** – clean error banner shown for API or network failures.
 - **Blocking Loader** – overlay loader prevents interaction during the *first uncached* request.

 ---